Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Locating pseudospectral overlap

-From the last statement of \cref{thm:suff}, it is clear that if $l_\eps(\theta)$ can be sufficiently well approximated, then it can be determined whether or not \mbox{$\eps > \seplamD$} holds.
-Moreover, as we explain in \cref{sec:implement}, via \cref{thm:eigCD}, knowledge of such angles can be used to compute points on the $\eps$-level set of $\fD(z)$, points which can be used to restart optimization to find a better (lower) estimate for $\seplamD$.
-Thus, one may wonder what the point was of considering $\psafn(\theta) + \psbfn(\theta)$ and deriving its associated necessary condition given in \cref{thm:necc}.
+From \cref{thm:suff}~(vii), it is clear that if $\olfn$ can be sufficiently well approximated, then one can determine whether or not \mbox{$\eps > \seplamD$} holds.
+Moreover, as we fully explain in \cref{sec:implement}, via \cref{lem:eig_ham}, knowledge of such angles can be used to compute points on the $\eps$-level set of~$\fD$, points which can be used to restart optimization to find a better (lower) estimate for~$\seplamD$.
+Thus, one may wonder what the point was of considering $\afn + \bfn$ and deriving its associated necessary condition given in \cref{thm:necc}.
 There is in fact a very important reason for this.

-As $l_\eps(\theta)$ is constant (zero) whenever it is not negative, it can, ironically, be a difficult function to approximate.
+As $\olfn$ is constant (zero) whenever it is not negative, it can, ironically, be a difficult function to approximate.
 The pitfall here is that regions where a function appears to be constant may be \emph{undersampled} by interpolation software, precisely because the computed estimate of the error on such regions will generally be exactly zero, e.g., because the software initially builds a constant interpolant for the region in question.
-Thus, there is a concern that approximating $l_\eps(\theta)$ via interpolation may miss regions where $l_\eps(\eps) < 0$ holds, particularly if these regions are small compared to the regions where $l_\eps(\theta) = 0$.
-Our solution to this difficulty is to replace $l_\eps(\theta)$ by another non-constant function whenever $l_\eps(\theta)=0$ holds.
-We first consider the continuous function $t_\eps : (-\pi,\pi] \mapsto \R$ \beq t_\eps(\theta) \coloneqq
+Thus, there is a concern that approximating $\olfn$ via interpolation may miss regions where~$\olfn(\theta) < 0$ holds, particularly if these regions are small compared to the regions where $\olfn(\theta) = 0$.
+Our solution to this difficulty is to replace $\olfn$ by another non-constant function whenever $\olfn(\theta)=0$ holds.
+We first consider the continuous function $\tfn : (-\pi,\pi] \to \R$ \bseq